purdeaandrei/course_structure/README.md

 It is recommended to put the browser into full-screen mode at this stage.

 You may use the on-screen navigation buttons (if they have been enabled), to pause and/or to skip or go back to sections.
+There is also a feature where you may request more time, (or less time) from the currently running silent section.
+This does not increase (or decrease) the total lesson length.
+Extra silence length is achieved by stealing time from a following silence.
+When lowering the available time, extra time is added to the following section of silence.

 In order to prevent your device from going to sleep, a wake lock has been implemented, and you can see it's status underneath the start button.
 If it says "OK", then